etesync/etebase-docs/docs/overview.md

 ### Metadata

-The metadata of items consists of the following fields (all are optional):
+The metadata of items consists of the following fields (all are optional).
+You can additionally extend the type to include whatever fields you would like.

 #### `type: string`